JornWildt/Mason/Documentation/Mason-draft-2.md

 This property is OPTIONAL.
 If present it MUST be an array of string values.
 It specifies the expected media type formats of the target resource.

 #### `alt` (optional)
 This property is OPTIONAL.
-If present it MUST be an array of navigational elements each of which represents alternatives to the primary navigational element (see next section).
+If present it MUST be an array of control elements each of which represents alternatives to the primary control element (see next section).

 Example: